 Trading statistics for the Eastern Recharge Groundwater Source and Southern Recharge Groundwater Source and Surat Groundwater Source are illustrated in Figure 7, Figure 8 and Figure 9, respectively.
 These graphs exclude temporary trades for less than \$1 per megalitre.
-The average and maximum values paid per megalitre in 2021-22 are listed in Table 5.
+There has been no temporary trading in the Eastern Recharge, Southern Recharge, Surat, Central, and the Warrego groundwater sources during the 2022/2023 water year.